Are most academic departments, schools, and colleges of Criminology or Criminal Justice cop shops?

 The power of geographic location

 The designation of certain academic units as “cop shops” is influenced not only by the size and reputation of the department, but also by geographic factors.
 Some criminology/criminal justice instructors may avoid living and working in certain cities or regions due to poor pay at local institutions, high living costs, or challenges in raising a family.
-Consequently, these areas may struggle to attract traditional scholars, leading to a higher proportion of former and current practitioners in the employment pool.
+Consequently, these areas may struggle to attract traditional academics, leading to a higher proportion of former and current practitioners in the employment pool.

 Supply and demand